Training and Background

 I am trained in evidence-based psychotherapies, which is a fancy way of saying I'm trained in the most up-to-date and effective treatments.
 Research has shown these treatments to be effective with lots of different people, so I'm choosing treatments that have the best chance of helping you reach your goals.
 However, this is only part of making therapy successful for you- you get out of therapy what you put in.

-I have worked in a lot of different settings, including community outpatient clinics, athletics departments, hospitals, and inpatient settings, meaning that I have a lot of experiences that are likely to be applicable to a lot of different people.
+I have worked in a lot of different settings, including community outpatient clinics, athletics departments, hospitals, and inpatient settings, meaning that I have a lot of experiences that apply to a lot of different people.

 I also have extensive specialty training in eating disorders, including treating eating disorders in athletes and performers.
 I have worked to support individuals struggling with a wide variety of eating-related difficulties for the last 7 years.
 This is a topic that I am extremely passionate about, and have spent a significant amount of time conducting research, creating programs, and directly providing support to individuals and families.